By boshu2

 The operator skill for the ACFS substrate. `~/acfs/bin/acfs` is a **fork-and-own provisioner** (idempotent, additive, cross-platform Mac + Ubuntu/WSL) over Dicklesworthstone's flywheel tools.
 This skill teaches you to check the substrate's health, wire it, and run the operating loop on top of it.

-Make an out-of-session agent AgentOps-native with skills, the ao CLI, and CI instead of hooks.
+Make an out-of-session agent AgentOps-native with skills, the ao CLI, local cockpit proof, and CI backstop telemetry instead of runtime hooks.
+Triggers: "agent-native", "agent native", "make an out-of-session agent agentops-native".

 Run AGY headlessly via scheduled ticks or `agy -p`, capture agentapi JSONL evidence, and validate automated AGY loops or event streams.